 Stuffed Cabbage Rolls

-- 1 pound ground chuck
+- 1 pound ground beef chuck

-- 1/2 cup onion chopped
+- 1/2 cup minced onion

 - 1/2 cup green bell pepper chopped